CEGU

 Honors

-In addition to a minimum GPA of 3.25 overall and 3.7 in the major, students must complete the Senior Thesis track and receive a grade of A in CEGU 29802 BA Colloquium II, which includes the overall Senior Thesis grade.
+In addition to a minimum GPA of 3.25 overall, and 3.7 in the major, students must complete the BA Thesis Track and receive a high pass grade on the Thesis to receive honors for the major.

 BA Capstone